arximboldi/lager/doc/architecture.rst

   interfaces.

 * The core logic is very easy to test.
-Purity makes this specially true, since updates are not destructive, we can compare the inputs and the outputs (the past and the present).
+Purity makes this specially true, since updates are not destructive we can compare the inputs with the outputs (the past and the present).
 This is how a test could look like using the Catch_ framework:

   .. code-block:: c++